Sujimichi/KerbalXMod/README.md

               __/ |
              |___/

-The KerbalX Mod enables interaction with KerbalX.com from with the game Kerbal Space Program.
+The KerbalX Mod enables interaction with KerbalX.com from within the game Kerbal Space Program.
-With it you can upload your craft to KerbalX.com from within the game as well as fetching your own craft from the site.
+With it you can upload your craft to KerbalX.com as well as downloading craft from the site.

 #Installation